dylanesque/Cheatsheets/react.md

 -Kent says:

-"Context also has the unique ability to be scoped to a specific section of the React component tree.
-A common mistake of context (and generally any “application” state) is to make it globally available anywhere in your application when it’s actually only needed to be available in a part of the app (like a single page).
-Keeping a context value scoped to the area that needs it most has improved performance and maintainability characteristics."
+> Context also has the unique ability to be scoped to a specific section of the React component tree.
+> A common mistake of context (and generally any “application” state) is to make it globally available
+> anywhere in your >application when it’s actually only needed to be available in a part of the app
+> (like a single page).
+Keeping a >context value scoped to the area that needs it most has improved
+> performance and maintainability characteristics."

 -`useImperativeHandle` is described in the React docs as:

-"useImperativeHandle customizes the instance value that is exposed to parent components when using ref.
-As always, imperative code using refs should be avoided in most cases. useImperativeHandle should be used with forwardRef"
+>useImperativeHandle customizes the instance value that is exposed to parent components when using ref.
+>As always, imperative code using refs should be avoided in most cases. useImperativeHandle should be
+>used with forwardRef

 -Uses of this hook should be fairly infrequent, and literally documented as to why it's necessary